prachi-28/Learner-Edge/README.md

 ```
 Please make sure to set environment variable to Dart.
 Go to File->Settings->Language and Framework and enter the dart sdk path.

-There you go, you can now open the project.
+There you go, you can now open and run the project.
 Enjoy!